-- Know the person's preferred tastes and past routines - Keep things simple: clothes that are easy to put on, simple hairstyles etc. - Adjust scheduled activities to times best suited to the person - Adapt activities to accommodate lost abilities and make the most of remaining ones - Identify and adapt any potential hazards in the home, for example rugs that could be tripped on.
-Grab bars in the tub or shower can help. - Consult an occupational therapist for advice on routines, activities, and adapting the home to make it as safe and accommodating as possible - Seek home care support
+- Know the person's preferred tastes and past routines - Keep things simple: clothes that are easy to put on, simple hairstyles, etc. - Adjust scheduled activities to times best suited to the person - Adapt activities to accommodate lost abilities and make the most of remaining ones - Identify and adapt any potential hazards in the home, for example, rugs that could be tripped on; grab bars in the tub or shower can help - Consult an occupational therapist for advice on routines, activities and adapting the home to make it as safe and accommodating as possible - Seek home care support

-Pay attention to other issues of daily health (e.g., regular medications, dental needs, foot care, etc.) Although the middle stage requires some additional and different strategies than for the earlier stage, some of the same strategies will still apply.
-See "Suggestions for the early stage-for your family or close friends" in the Early Stage sheet.
+Pay attention to other issues of daily health (e.g. regular medications, dental needs, foot care, etc.).
+Although the middle stage requires some additional and different strategies than for the earlier stage, some of the same strategies will still apply.
+See "Suggestions for caregivers" in the Early Stage sheet.

-More suggestions for families - taking care of yourself and planning for the future
+More suggestions for caregivers - take care of yourself and plan for the future

-Despite your best efforts, providing care will become more difficult as the disease progresses, and the person you are caring for becomes more dependent on you.
-This is a time when many family members need increased support for themselves.
-The following tips are to help family members take care of themselves and plan for the future.
+Despite your best efforts, providing care will become more difficult as the person you are caring for becomes more dependent on you.
+This is a time when many caregivers need increased support for themselves.
+The following tips are to help caregivers take care of themselves and plan for the future.

-- Avoid isolation and loneliness by maintaining social activities and contacts as much as possible. - Bring in help or arrange for regular respite (including adult day programs, professional homecare services, other family members or friends, volunteer caregivers) so you can continue to take part in some of your usual activities. - Take care of your own health. - Learn about the disease. - Join a caregiver support group to connect with others living with the day-to-day issues of Alzheimer's disease and facing practical challenges, grief and loss. - Watch for signs of stress and how it can affect your health and ability to provide care. - Be aware that you may already be grieving the gradual losses caused by the disease.
+- Avoid isolation and loneliness by maintaining social activities and contacts as much as possible. - Bring in help or arrange for regular respite (including adult day programs, professional home-care services, other family members or friends, volunteer caregivers) so you can continue to take part in some of your usual activities. - Take care of your own health. - Learn about Alzheimer's disease. - Join a caregiver support group to connect with others living with the day-to-day issues of Alzheimer's disease and facing practical challenges, grief and loss. - Watch for signs of stress and how it can affect your health and ability to provide care. - Be aware that you may already be grieving gradual losses.